5l1v3r1/WhatsSpy-Public-wiki/troubleshooting.markdown

 ```
 Make sure the `number` and `secret` are correct.
 First follow the [generation step](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/getting-started#2-3-retrieve-the-secret-for-a-secondary-whatsapp-account) again and then edit/verify [your `config.php`](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/getting-started#2-4-setup-the-config).

-If you are certain that the number and secret is correct it might be a OS support problem (failing libraries in your system).
-Try to run it with debug on, but it would be better to use Raspbian or Debian (newest).
+If you are certain that the number and secret are correct there might be another issue.
+You can debug via the following way:

+1. Execute `cd /var/www/whatsspy/api/ && php whatsapp/blockChecker.php` *(Make sure you updated to the latest version, 14 july 2015)*
+2. Enter the phonenumber used in the tracker.
+   * In case it tells you the number is blocked, you can no longer use this phonenumber for WhatsApp (its blocked).
+   * In case it tells you "Wrong identity" you need to remove all `.dat` files in `/var/www/whatsspy/api/whatsapp/src/wadata`.

 ### PHP Warning: file_put_contents ...
 Permission Denied error while starting tracker